-Dermizax has a waterproof rating of over 20,000mm.
+Dermizax has a hydrostatic head of over 20,000mm.
 That’s pretty good, seeing as garments (in Switzerland) are considered to be waterproof with a rating of 4,000mm and above.
 In other words, no need to worry about Dermizax – it’s absolutely waterproof.

 Not only is Dermizax waterproof, but it boasts quite the high level of breathability as well.
 This is measured by determining how many grams of water vapour can pass through one square metre of fabric within 24 hours.
 Dermizax NX, for example, is pretty much the leader of the pack in this category, boasting a breathability rating of 30,000-50,000 grams/24 hours.

 Another advantage of clothing with a Dermizax membrane is how it feels.
 The fabric is stretchable in all directions.
 So, not only is the fabric comfortable and robust, but it will also give you the mobility you need for outdoor activities.
 In fact, the membrane can stretch up to 200% in all directions without you having to worry about it getting damaged.